sammypanda/discord-policy-bot/README.md

 # discord-policy-bot
-Systematic handling of a comprehensive config to create life-like rpgs on discord :)
+Systematic handling of a comprehensive config to create life-like discord servers :)

+**Code Style?**\
+MVC